cloudblog004/fantasticfoodies/content/en/posts/2861-simple-way-to-prepare-speedy-honey-soy-chicken-thighs.md

 - "Next, rinse and trim off all the fat from the chicken, then place it in the bowl with the marinade."
 - "Marinate chicken for at least 1 hour!!!"
 - "Pre heat oven to 400 degrees."
-- "After, place chicken thighs and marinade in your cast iron or baking dish and bake for 45-60 minutes or until chicken is cooked thru, make sure to flip the chicken 1-2 times, that way the chicken will be juicy &amp; tender without dry top.
+- "After, place chicken thighs and marinade in your cast iron or baking dish and bake for 45-60 minutes or until chicken is cooked thru, make sure to flip the chicken 1-2 times, that way the chicken will be juicy & tender without dry top.
 After flip the chicken on the other side and broil on high for 5 minutes or until beautiful dark brown color."
 - "Finally, garnish with chopped parsley, serve with rice or mashed potato, and make sure to pour the sauce over the chicken when serving."
 - "Ready to serve and ENJOY!"
 categories: